 BitMEX offers a comprehensive exchange platform and intuitive user interface for advanced crypto traders.
 With a quick-jump menu to navigate between the spot and derivatives platform, access to crypto staking and interest-bearing products, and a quick “Buy Crypto” option through third-party gateways, the BitMEX website is well-appointed.

 For traders, the Bitmex crypto exchange features Tradingview integration, providing users with various cryptocurrency indicators, time frames, charting tools, and charting tools.
 Furthermore, Bitmex offers a range of order types, including market, limit, or stop orders.
+A screenshot of the default Bitmex trading platform is shown below.

 Active positions are displayed at the bottom and monitored easily.
 The asset, position size, entry price, margin, and unrealized P&L are all shown and updated in real-time.
 In addition, pending orders can be displayed by clicking on the ‘Active Orders’ tab, which provides the option to review, modify or delete the order.